-section of the Form 4268.
+The KTC's decision to stop collecting cost and revenue data from movers appears to conflict directly with a statutory requirement.
+KY.
+REV. STAT.
+ANN. § 281.680(4) dictates that filling out the "justification" section of the Form 4268.
 Other forms have only minimal information in the "justification" section.
-For instance, many forms simply say "Increase in operating costs" or contain a simple statement that the mover wishes to raise its rates.
-CCS ¶ 47.
+For instance, many forms simply say "Increase in costs."
+See, e.g., CX 82, or contain a simple statement that the mover wishes to raise its rates.
+CCF \P 47.